-We are called to reveal the healing love of Jesus to all.
+Miracles happen every day at Mercy.
+Since 1904, Mercy Hospital of Buffalo has brought help and healing to the sick, scared, and those seeking the best medical support.
+We are called to reveal the healing love of Jesus to those in need.
 If you believe, as we believe, that your hospital should be inspired by faith and committed to excellence, join us in our mission.